5 Unique Things to Do In Coyoacán, Mexico

 The most famous church in San Juan Bautista – built in the late 1500s.
 Next door is a Dominican monastery and a lovely old courtyard with fruit trees.
 Some say this baroque architecture church is the most beautiful in Mexico City.
 Indeed, if you like gold, you might agree.
 The entire place is filled with real gold leaf of 14 and 18 carats.
 It’s a national monument.

 Across the street, the famous Fountain of the Coyotes is the next square over.
 Keep walking through the square and turn right, and soon you’ll come to another square.
 This one has the picturesque yellow Chapel of Santa Catarina.
-We could go on like this – square to square and church to church, but let’s stop here and enjoy some churros and Atole (a warm milk drink made from masa, sugar, cinnamon and vanilla) at Meson de Antigua in this square.
+We can go on like this – square to square and church to church, but let’s stop here.
+It’s time to enjoy churros and Atole (a warm milk drink made from masa, sugar, cinnamon and vanilla) at Meson de Antigua in this square.

 Fun Fact: Inside many churches are statues wearing real clothes.
-In Mexico, it’s tradition to dress statues in real clothing.
+In Mexico, it’s traditional to dress statues in real clothing.
 Some people even work as “statue dressers,” making unique clothing just for statues.

 5. Try Café de Olla and Churros

 To be honest, coffee in Mexico wasn’t my favorite.
 It was weak and spicy.
 I like bold brew.
-Most Mexicans like instant coffee – yuk.
-Once, I even saw a street vendor selling instant coffee.
+Many Mexicans like instant coffee – yuck.
+Even street vendors sell instant coffee.
 I just don’t understand it.
-But, there were Starbucks everywhere for tourists if you’re desperate for a bold cup – I won’t lie, I stopped a few times.

 Visiting Coyoacán, Mexico

-If you’re staying near Mexico City, an Uber or taxi ride is about $10 – or up to 200 pesos.
+If you’re staying near Mexico City, an Uber or taxi ride costs about $10—or up to 200 pesos.

 While you’re in the area, you might want to check out these two nearby museums that I didn’t explore, but that guides recommended:

 Museo Nacional de Culturas Populares (popular cultures of Mexico) is in Coyoacán, but there are no permanent exhibitions.
-Instead, this place has temporary exhibition rooms for various expressions of popular, indigenous and urban cultures, such as music, theater, dance, literature and gastronomy.
+Instead, this place has temporary exhibition rooms.
+It showcases various expressions of popular, indigenous and urban cultures, such as music, theater, dance, literature and gastronomy.

-Anahuacalli Museum is just outside Coyoacán, but it’s popular when visiting there because Diego Rivera built it as an architectural place to hold the many artworks and sculptures he collected.
+Anahuacalli Museum is just outside Coyoacán.
+It’s popular because Diego Rivera built it as an architectural place to hold the many artworks and sculptures he collected.

 Read more to do in these Mexico stories here.